UPPMAX/HPC-python/docs/day1/load_run_packages.rst

 .. note::

-   Unless otherwise said, we recomment using Python 3.11.x in this course.
+   Unless otherwise said, we recommend using Python 3.11.x in this course at HPC2N, UPPMAX, and LUNARC.
+We will us Python 3.10.4 at NSC, unless otherwise said.

 Load a Python module